swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 placing stones on the board.

 You'll probably find Graded Go Problems for Beginners Volumes 1 & 2 relatively simple to get through.
-Even for absolute beginners they rarely take longer than a minute to solve.
+Even for absolute beginners the problems rarely take longer than a minute to solve.
 Starting with Volume 3 things become significantly more challenging.
 Often the obvious move does not actually work and you should take a moment to find your opponent's best counter play.
 Counter to what many people suggest, I